abdalla980/OneLie/README.md

 “This or That” style questions
 (e.g. Waffles or pancakes?
 City trip or beach trip?)

-Each category contains 200+ questions to ensure replayability.
+Each category contains 200+ curated questions to ensure replayability.

-Tech Stack
+🛠️ Tech Stack

 Flutter